ethersphere/ethereum-environments/README.md

 ### System service

 After the VM is provisioned with puppet, the ethereum client will be running as a system service using upstart.
 The clients use data directory in `/usr/local/share/cpp-ethereum/` or `/usr/local/share/go-ethereum/` and logging in `/var/log/go-ethereum/cpp-ethereum.log` or `/var/log/go-ethereum/go-ethereum.log`.
 These locations can be reset in `puppet/hiera/common.yaml`.
+The ethereum client service logs can be viewed on the vm as ethereum user:

+    sudo su ethereum tail -f /var/log/go-ethereum/go-ethereum.log

 ### GUI client

 By default the GUI client is not installed.
 You can choose to install the GUI client by setting the ETH_GUI variable (passed to puppet as the gui facter variable).